 This trip was yet another one of the clear, hard-hitting messages that the universe had been sending to me during the past four weeks that told me that I needed to stick with my path.
 I will tell you more about this in a future post, but for now, I’m going to share with you the key lessons that I learned from writing my second draft.

 Lesson #1: It takes as long as it takes.

-It took me nine months to write the first draft of SEVEN DUDES.
+It took me nine months to write the first draft of SEVEN DUDES DOC AND THE SEVEN.
 If you had told me that before I started, I would have been bummed, angry, and overly critical of myself.
 This is because I originally thought it would only take me three months to write the first draft.
 After that, I thought for sure that the second draft would take me less time.
 Nope.
 It ended up taking me longer–a little over ten months.
 Again, if I had known this before I started, I would have been pissed and then depressed.
 I always want to finish fast.
 I am not a patient writer.
 I am a sprinter, not a marathoner.
 It’s hard for me to keep working on something when I can’t see the end in sight.
 But I had learned from the first draft that it would not help me to set a deadline.
 It could end up taking me three times as long and then I’d be disappointed.
 So, instead, I just worked steadily on it and assured myself that it would take as long as it took.
 This second draft taught me to write on a regular basis, and it ended up working out as well as it could have.

 Lesson #2: Go with your instincts (even when someone you totally trust disagrees with you).